Digital technology – A safe-use guide for schools

 - understand the law on what you can and can’t do.

-Guidelines on searching for and confiscating devices
+Searching for and confiscating devices

-The Guidelines for SRPS are designed to help your school if faced with a situation where:
+The guide is a companion to the surrender and retention of property and searches guidelines, which are designed to help your school if faced with a situation where:

 - the safety of your students, staff or school is compromised